EU launches probe into dumping of Indian steel wire

 India has also locked horns with the 27-country bloc recently over an EU law to make all airlines flying in and out of Europe pay for their carbon emissions.

-India has said it won't comply with the law, but changes to the aircraft leases almost all of its airlines rely on may force the country's hand.
-(Reporting By Ethan Bilby; Editing by Stephen Powell)
+India has said it won't comply with the law, but changes to the aircraft leases almost all of its airlines rely on may force the country's hand. ($1 = 0.8121 euros) (Reporting By Ethan Bilby; Editing by Stephen Powell)